eProsima/Fast-DDS/Quality_Declaration_foonathan_memory.md

 ## Change Control Process [2]

 `foonathan_memory` does not have a stated change control process.
-Nevertheless, only when the pinned commit is updated, *eprosima Fast DDS* is affected.
+Nevertheless, only when the pinned commit is updated is *eprosima Fast DDS* affected.
 The change control process for the  update of the `foonathan_memory_vendor` utility follows [eProsima Contributing guidelines](https://github.com/eProsima/policies/blob/main/CONTRIBUTING.md).

 ### Change Requests [2.i]